 \textbf{Acknowledgments} The authors would like to thank Kilian Raschel for pointing out many references related to this work.
 In addition, we would like to thank the anonymous referees for many useful comments and suggestions concerning this article.

-\section{Weighted walks in the quarter plane: generating series, functional equation and Kernel curve}
+\section{Weighted walks in the quarter plane: generating series, functional equation and kernel curve}

-In this section, we first introduce the weighted walks in the quarter plane and their generating series.
-We briefly review some of their properties, notably the functional equations satisfied by these series.
-We then introduce the Kernel curves; these are algebraic curves classically associated to the walks in the quarter plane.
-We then give the main properties of these curves for the walks with one of the five steps set listed in \eqref{the five step set}.
-This section contains almost no proofs.
-These are postponed to Section~\ref{kernelsec}.
+In this section, we consider a weighted walk with small steps in the quarter plane $\Z_{\geq 0}^{2}$ and the corresponding trivariate generating series $Q(x,y,t)$ as in the introduction.
+We first recall a functional equation satisfied by $Q(x,y,t)$.
+We then recall the definition of the so-called kernel curve associated to the walk under consideration and give its main properties when the steps set is one of the five steps sets listed in \eqref{the five step set}.